clementinezimnicki/clementinezimnicki.github.io/_pages/about.md

 <br> with the Wisconsin Institute for Discovery. </p>

 <p style="font-size:20px;">I graduated in 2020 with a BS in Psychology from the
 <br> University of Illinois at Urbana-Champaign.
-There, I was advised by Diane Beck, and
+There, I was
+<br> advised by Diane Beck, and
 <br> studied spontaneous EEG alpha oscillations.</p>